 Retirement Planning is a complex process for which most Americans are woefully under-prepared.
-After walking with numerous individuals and families through this process, I’ve created this road map for your review, highlighting key stops along the way.
-Let me be your guide!
+Many clients express an interest in retiring early and achieving financial independence but don't know where to start.
+After walking with numerous individuals and families through this process, we've created this road map for your review, highlighting key stops along the way.
+Let us be your guide!

 Many people begin saving for retirement using a rule of thumb, such as saving 10% of their income.
 As we work together, we can establish a more customized savings plan based on your projected future income needs, helping to ensure your investments are optimized to pursue your goals.

-As a wholistic financial planner, I'll help you evaluate the insurance that you have in place, making sure it fits your current life situation.
+As wholistic financial planners, we'll help you evaluate the insurance that you have in place, making sure it fits your current life situation.
 We might be able to eliminate or reduce certain coverage to help save you money!

 Moving closer to your estimated retirement date, it is crucial to get a firm understanding of your future fixed income.
 Common sources include Social Security, PERA (or other state benefits), federal pensions, or company sponsored pensions.
 When to begin receiving these various income streams is very important, both in regards to a comprehensive retirement plan as well as survivorship planning.